Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift: Methods

-Firstly, we propose to extend the Effective Invariance (EI)\,\cite{deng_strong_2022}, originally formulated for classification tasks, to semantic segmentation.
-EI measures the invariance of a single prediction to test-time perturbations, which for segmentation can be formulated as: where $\hat{p}$ and $\hat{y}$ represent the output of a model after softmax and its thresholded value, with $\tilde{p}, \tilde{y}$ representing the perturbed outputs.
-We refer to the CTE-EI as a ``soft" metric as it measures both the consistency and confidence of the probabilistic output.
-This introduces a reliance on good model calibration which is not guaranteed in transfer\,\cite{ovadia_can_2019}.
-We therefore propose another consistency measure based on the thresholded model output (``hard" consistency).
-This measure directly compares the number of pixelwise changes between the perturbed and unperturbed predictions, using the Hamming distance normalised by the number of pixels:
+Considering a target dataset $X_{T} = \{x_{n}\}_{n=1}^{N_{T}}$, we rank the transfer performance of a set of models $\mathcal{M} = \{M_{m}\}_{m=1}^{N_{M}}$ on $X_{T}$ by measuring pixelwise prediction consistency between perturbed and unperturbed predictions (\cref{fig:intro_figure}).
+Firstly, we propose to extend the Effective Invariance (EI)~\cite{deng_strong_2022}, originally formulated for classification tasks, to semantic segmentation.
+CMR-EI measures the per-class invariance of a single segmentation prediction $\hat{y}_{n}$ to test-time perturbations, where $\hat{p}_{n,i}^{(c)}$ and $\hat{y}_{n,i}^{(c)}$ represent the pixelwise softmax and thresholded output of a model for class $c$, with $\tilde{p}_{n,i}^{(c)}$, $\tilde{y}_{n,i}^{(c)}$ the perturbed equivalents.
+To counteract high-class imbalance in biomedical data and allow for multiclass problems, we calculate a foreground restricted per-class consistency score, limiting iteration to the pixel set $\mathcal{I}^{(c)}_{n}=\{i:\tilde{y}^{(c)}_{n,i}=1 \; \text{or} \; \hat{y}^{(c)}_{n,i}=1\}$, thus preventing background pixels from dominating.
+CMR-EI is a ``soft'' metric as it utilises both output consistency and confidence, introducing a reliance on confidence calibration which is not guaranteed in transfer~\cite{ovadia_can_2019}.
+We therefore also propose a ``hard'' consistency measure based on the thresholded per-class binary model output.
+Using the normalised Hamming distance (NHD), we count the number of foreground restricted pixelwise label changes between the perturbed and unperturbed predictions,

-This is equivalent to the $IoU$ between the predictions, but considering in terms of pixel flips adds intuition.
-To counteract the high class imbalance of biomedical data and to allow for multiclass problems, we calculate per class consistency and then apply the weighted average.
-This is achieved by limiting the pixelwise iterator to the pairwise union of perturbed and unperturbed prediction masks for this class.
+This is equivalent to the $IoU$, but considering pixel flips adds intuition.
+The consistency score for a single prediction $\hat{y}_{n}$ is the average of the per-class scores.

-For instance segmentation, direct pixel comparison is impossible as instance labels are arbitrary.
-We therefore modify our approach to measure the consistency of assignment of pixel pairs to the same or different objects, as measured by the Rand Index\,\cite{rand_objective_1971,unnikrishnan_measures_2005}.
-To account for class imbalance, we utilise the foreground-restricted Adapted Rand Score (ARS), defined by\,\cite{arganda-carreras_crowdsourcing_2015} as:
+For instance segmentation, direct individual pixel comparison is impossible as instance labels are arbitrary.
+Instead, we measure the consistency between $\tilde{y}_n$ and $\hat{y}_n$ via the agreement of paired pixels in each prediction, as measured by the Rand Index~\cite{rand_objective_1971,unnikrishnan_measures_2005}.
+Intuitively, if a pair of pixels is assigned to a single instance in $\tilde{y}_n$, then to be consistent, this should also be true in $\hat{y}_n$.
+To account for class imbalance, we use the foreground-restricted Adapted Rand Score (ARS)~\cite{arganda-carreras_crowdsourcing_2015},

-where $p_{ij}$ is the probability that a pixel has the same label in the perturbed prediction and in the unperturbed prediction, $t_{k}$ is the probability that a pixel has label $k$ in $\hat{y}$, and $s_{k}$ is the probability that a pixel has label $k$ in $\tilde{y}$.